SPMS4/HumanResourceProjectManager/READMESPMS.txt

 login
   Username 	password
- - lecturer	asdfg
+ - lecturer	asdfgh

- -cormac	asdfg
+ -cormac	asdfgh
- -greg		asdfg
+ -greg		asdfgh
- -tom		asdfg
+ -tom		asdfgh
- -john		asdfg
+ -john		asdfgh

 Start on index page
 can then login or register as either lecturer